 Obesity in pets has become one of the fastest-growing health concerns for cats and dogs worldwide.
-It often begins with love: an extra treat here, a table scrap there, but over time, those small indulgences can shorten your pet’s lifespan and limit their quality of life.
-Extra weight puts pressure on joints, increases the risk of disease, and makes simple activities like walking or playing more difficult.
+It often begins with love: an extra treat here, a table scrap there.
+Over time, those small indulgences can shorten your pet’s lifespan and limit their quality of life.
+Extra weight strains joints, increases the risk of disease, and makes simple activities like walking or playing difficult.
 October is Pet Obesity Awareness Month, and it’s the perfect time to start the conversation about healthier habits and making informed choices for the pets we love.

 The hidden risks of obesity in pets

-Carrying a little extra weight may not seem serious at first, but it can quickly affect the health and happiness of your pets.
+A little extra weight may not seem serious at first, but it can quickly impact your pet’s health and happiness.
 Veterinarians define obesity as when a cat or dog weighs around 20% more than their ideal body weight.
-The danger is that many pet parents don’t recognise the signs until health problems begin.
-Obesity in pets has been linked to diabetes, arthritis, heart and respiratory disease, and even shorter lifespans.
-Excess weight also places extra strain on joints, making it painful for pets to walk, climb stairs, or enjoy playtime – often leading to a cycle of reduced activity and further weight gain.
+Many pet parents don’t recognise the signs until problems appear — and that’s where the danger lies.
+Studies link obesity in pets to diabetes, arthritis, heart and respiratory disease, and even shorter lifespans.
+Excess weight also places extra strain on joints, making it painful for pets to walk, climb stairs, or enjoy playtime.
+This often leads to a cycle of reduced activity and further weight gain.

 The good news is that prevention is simple.
-Pet owners can protect their companions from long-term health challenges by learning the risks and making mindful choices early.
+Pet owners who learn the risks early can make small, mindful choices to protect their pet’s long-term health.

 How to tell if your pet is overweight